kevgo/text-runner/documentation/installation.md

 ### Using a custom configuration file

-By default Text-Runner uses a file `text-run.yml` as the configuration file.
-You can tell it to use another configuration file with the `--config` command-line
+By default Text-Runner uses a file `text-runner.yml` as the configuration file.
-switch:
+You can tell it to use another configuration file with the `--config` command-line switch:

 ```
-$ text-run --config=my-config.yml
+$ text-runner --config=my-config.yml
 ```

 <hr>